Join the Invention Hunters as they travel the globe in their flying museum collecting the world’s greatest inventions.

-While the Invention Hunters make random guesses on what an object’s purpose is, the kid explains how the object or machine works using simple explanations and diagrams along with humorous illustrations.
-Not only do we learn how these machines work, you also learn when the invention was originally created and how it’s improved over time.
+While the Invention Hunters make random guesses on an object’s purpose, the kid explains how the object or the machine works using simple explanations, diagrams, and humorous illustrations.
+Not only do we learn how these machines work, but we also learn when the invention was originally created and how it’s improved over time.

 Featured Inventions: Wheelbarrow, jackhammer, crane, dump truck, toilet